Maki Itoh: Tokyo Joshi Pro Wrestling (2016–2025)

-On October 10, 2019, Itoh would win her first title winning the TJPW International Princess Championship at "My life; let's enjoy!!" defeating Yuna Manase by reversing a pin into the Itoh Special (Texas Cloverleaf).
+On October 10, 2019, Itoh would win her first title winning the TJPW International Princess Championship at My life; let's enjoy!!, defeating Yuna Manase by reversing a pin into the Itoh Special (Texas Cloverleaf).

 In 2019, Itoh's long-standing tag team with her partner Mizuki, Itoh Respect Army, was officially disbanded after a singles match between the two.
-Itoh later recruited British wrestler Chris Brookes to replace Mizuki, renaming the team to "NEO Itoh Respect Army".
+Itoh later recruited British wrestler Chris Brookes to replace Mizuki, renaming the team to NEO Itoh Respect Army.
 After leaving his tour of Japan and returning to the United Kingdom, Brookes continued to represent the NEO Itoh Respect Army by wearing the team's official T-shirt and using Itoh's trademark kokeshi headbutt during shows.
 Itoh and Brookes had their first match as a tag team on November 3 at DDT's Ultimate Party 2019, where they also teamed up with Bakuretsu Sisters (Nodoka Tenma and Yuki Aino) and lost to Nautilus (Yuki Ueno and Naomi Yoshimura), Yukio Naya and Cody Hall, Yukio Sakaguchi and Ryota Nakatsu, Shuichiro Katsumura and Kouki Iwasaki in a Gauntlet tag team match.

 On January 5, 2019, Itoh would lose the International Princess Championship to Thunder Rosa, who also defeated Mizuki the day before on TJPW's signature January 4 show.

+On September 22, 2024, Itoh won the Princess Tag Team Championship with Miyu Yamashita at Wrestle Princess V by defeating Daisy Monkey (Arisu Endo and Suzume).

+On August 26, 2025, Itoh announced that her contract with TJPW had ended.

-All Elite Wrestling (2021-present)
+All Elite Wrestling (2021–2022)

-On the February 3, 2021 edition of AEW Dynamite, it was announced that Itoh would be participating in the AEW Women's World Title Eliminator tournament.
+On the February 3, 2021, edition of AEW Dynamite, it was announced that Itoh would be participating in the AEW Women's World Title Eliminator tournament.
 She lost to Ryo Mizunami in the first round which aired on February 15.
 At Revolution, Itoh made a surprise appearance as Britt Baker's mystery partner, replacing Rebel.
 They were victorious over Thunder Rosa and Riho.
 Itoh appeared on the first episode of the web series AEW Dark: Elevation where she lost to Riho in the main event.

-On the May 18, 2022 episode of Dynamite, she was revealed to be the "Joker" in the Owen Hart Cup, only to lose by submission to Britt Baker.
+On the May 18, 2022, episode of Dynamite, she was revealed to be the "Joker" in the Owen Hart Cup, only to lose by submission to Britt Baker.

+Freelancing (2025–present)

+On October 19, 2025, Itoh made her first appearance since leaving TJPW for Kyushu Pro-Wrestling, teaming with Tajiri and Charles Crowley to defeat Jet Wei, One Kyushu and Princess Pistachio at the Ogōri Citizens Festival.

+Other media

 On September 8, 2022, Itoh announced the opening of her own OnlyFans page via a Twitter post.
 A picture posted on the same post teased that Itoh was posing either topless or fully nude, given the typical nature of most OnlyFans content providers.
 However, Itoh noted herself on her OnlyFans that she was only doing bikini and other non-nude shoots for the page.

+Itoh's version of "Brooklyn The Hole" is featured in the video game AEW Fight Forever as a selectable track in the in-game jukebox.